-- Formal face-to-face lectures, which provide you with a focus on the core analytical material in the course, together with qualitative, alternative explanations to aid your understanding; - Tutorials, which allow for exercises in problem solving and allow time for you to resolve problems in understanding of lecture material; - Laboratory work, which supports the formal lecture material and also provides you with skills necessary to perform experimental tasks, report writing and interpretation of experimental results.
+- Online materials including key concept videos, podcasts and lecture recordings which provide students with a focus on the core analytical material in the course, together with qualitative, alternative explanations to aid your understanding; - Tutorials, which allow for exercises in problem solving and allow time for you to resolve problems in understanding of lecture material; - Laboratory work, which supports the formal lecture material and also provides you with skills necessary to perform experimental tasks, report writing and interpretation of experimental results. - Online presence on OpenLearning of the main instructors on the course.